 Since 2018, Health Consumers’ Council (HCC) has been working in partnership with the Department of Health and the WA Primary Health Alliance (WAPHA) to ensure the consumer voice is front and centre of policy and service planning in this area.

-Since the Minister launched the Action Plan, HCC staff have been meeting with the team at the Department of Health and WAPHA to discuss the ways in which the plan will be brought to life.
-The main focus of the discussions so far have been how the Obesity Collaborative (action 1.1) and the Community for Change (action 1.2) will work in practice.
+Since the Minister launched the Action Plan, HCC staff have been working with the team at the Department of Health and WAPHA on the implementation of the plan.

 HCC believe it is important that the conversations are informed by real experiences of people managing their weight.
 We sought feedback via a survey as well as holding face to face workshops and inviting people to tell us their stories of managing their weight online.
 Read a summary of the consumer engagement activities that informed the first phase of this project.
 HCC also hosted a Community Conversation in February 2019 to look at the work done to date by the Obesity Collaborative.
 Helen from the Department of Health gave an overview of how consumer input had informed the discussions at the Summit last year, and gave an update about the development of the draft strategies.